-This full article, analyzes 4 alleged evidences:
+This page analyzes 4 arguments:

 The Old Testament both explicitly and implicitly teaches that God plans on raising all his righteous remnant (Israel) to eternal life.

-This full article analyzes 7 alleged evidences:
+This page analyzes 7 arguments:

-• Example: It is taught in Daniel 12:2.
+- E.g. It is taught in Daniel 12:2.

-• Example: It is taught in Isaiah 25:8 & 26:19.
+- E.g. It is taught in Isaiah 25:8 & 26:19.

 All throughout human history people have been dying, and these dead people always stay dead.
 This is relevant because if God lacked sufficient reason to raise virtually everyone else from death, we can assume (by extrapolative inference) that God almost certainly would lack sufficient reason to raise Jesus from death.
 It is obviously not the kind of thing he chooses to do.

-• God has special reason(s) to uniquely raise Jesus soon after his death.
+- God has special reasons to uniquely raise Jesus soon after his death.
 (See all three reasons given by green above which uniquely apply to Jesus.)

 If God really would raise Jesus from the dead, then God would have also followed through with things and ensured that Jesus appear to everyone or in a more comprehensive way.